Also known as: repair of coarctation of the aorta.

 Coarctation repair requires general anesthesia to be performed, which means that your child will be asleep during the surgery.
 The child will need to avoid foods, drinks and certain medications, if taking any, for a period of time before the procedure.

 What are the risk factors?

-Possible complications of coarctation repair include high blood pressure, injury to the vocal cords (which is the musical box), damage to organs such as the kidneys and there is always a risk that the coarctation of the aorta could return for which the child will need another intervention either by cardiac catheterization or surgery.
+Possible complications of coarctation repair include high blood pressure, injury to the vocal cords, damage to organs such as the kidneys and there is always a risk that the coarctation of the aorta could return for which the child will need another intervention either by cardiac catheterization or surgery.